 Carolyn Lewis is a novelist, prize-winning short story writer and a creative writing tutor.
-She has an MPhil in writing from the University of South Wales and currently she is taking a PhD at Swansea University.
-Her new book, Some Sort of Twilight, published by Watermark Press, is a collection of short stories, nearly all of which have won a prize or have been published in anthologies.
+She has an MPhil in writing from the University of South Wales and a PhD in Creative Writing from Swansea University.
+Her new novel, Time, Again is published by Watermark Press and was written for her PhD.

 Carolyn’s first novel, Missing Nancy was published by Accent Press in 2008.
 She has worked as a creative writing tutor for many years and two text books, published by Silverwood Books, have been published based on her teaching methods.